 But science doesn’t mean clenched perfectionism.

 With all due respect to Martha, you don’t need twenty-four matching turkey shaped bowls for the soup to taste good, you don’t have to grow your own cranberries, or even make your own pie crust (or pie for that matter) for this day to be wonderful.
-Good food, prepared with love (or purchased with love), and served with a smile is all anyone needs for the holiday to be sublime…to each at the level of their own ability.
+Good food, prepared with love (or purchased with love), and served with a smile is all anyone needs for the holiday to be sublime…to each at the level of his or her own ability.

 Whether you are having a huge event with five generations, a gathering of your best pals who aren’t able to be with their own families, or just a small dinner with you and your sweetie, there are ways to make this day less stressful, and more joyous.

 Secondly, know thy audience.
 You might be a major foodie, but is Aunt Marge?
-No point in fussing over individual pumpkin soufflés cooked in hollowed out roasted quinces unless the rest of your guests will think it as cool as you do, and not wonder dejectedly where the Entenmann’s Pumpkin Pie with Cool Whip is this year.
+No point in fussing over individual pumpkin soufflés cooked in hollowed out roasted quinces with vanilla bean tuiles unless the rest of your guests will think it as awesome as you do, and not wonder dejectedly where the Entenmann’s Pumpkin Pie with Cool Whip is this year.
 You can take the essentials and just make them with the best ingredients you can get, and know that you have improved, even if you haven’t monumentally altered.
 Or think of it as a retro meal, all the rage these days, and revel in the kitschy quality of making the recipes the old way.

 Thanksgiving is also a great time to connect with your family members who cook…call Mom or Uncle Al and ask for advice and recipes, they’ll be flattered and you’ll be amazed how many great tips they can give you.

 So, if you’re getting ready for the big day, here are Stacey’s (via Jonnie) Thanksgiving Commandments:

 1. Thou shalt buy a fresh turkey from a butcher, and brine or dry brine before roasting.